Site History and Significance

 When the building was inaugurated in 1965, Africa stood at the threshold of a new era.
 Across the continent, those subject to colonial powers were gaining independence and establishing new populist governments.
 This was a time of hope, optimism, and renewal that was reflected in new civic architecture symbolizing independence and democratic ideals.
 La Maison du Peuple is a prime example of this new architectural language.

-La Maison du Peuple was designed by French architect René Faublée, who conceived of a modern, "brutalist" style building with important references to local vernacular architecture.
-The brutalist moniker references béton brut ("raw concrete") and the architectural movement that privileged imposing, monolithic structures of undressed poured concrete.
+La Maison du Peuple was designed by French architect René Faublée, who conceived of a brutalist building with important references to local vernacular architecture.
+Brutalism, whose name derives from béton brut (raw concrete), privileges imposing, monolithic structures of undressed poured concrete.

-Here, however, the building’s concrete facade mimics the rich color, texture, and patterning of the country’s vernacular earthen buildings.
+Here, however, the building’s concrete facade mimics the rich color, texture, and patterning of Burkina Faso’s vernacular earthen buildings.
 The whimsical lanterns on the roof are reminiscent of traditional Mossi architecture and serve as passive ventilation ducts that promote convection to cool the interior while also providing natural light to the main auditorium.
-Francis Kéré, the eminent architect from Burkina Faso, calls la Maison du Peuple “the finest example of modernist architecture in Burkina Faso and one of the most important examples of modernism in Africa.”
+Eminent Burkinabè architect Francis Kéré has called la Maison du Peuple “the finest example of modernist architecture in Burkina Faso and one of the most important examples of modernism in Africa.”

 An Advanced State of Decay